Authorities identify passengers onboard small plane that crashed off Long Island coast

 East Hampton Police identified the four occupants of the aircraft as Bernard and Bonnie Krupinski, both 70, William Maerov, 22, and the pilot, Jon Dollard, 47.

 Bernard Krupinski grew up in East Hampton before starting his business, Ben Krupinski Builders, there.
-As a builder, his clients included Martha Stewart and Billy Joel.
+As a builder, his clients included Martha Stewart and Billy Joel, and his projects dot East Hampton, South Hampton and Connecticut.

 The privately owned aircraft failed to land at East Hampton Airport as expected, police said.
 Several agencies joined in the search after a debris field was located about 1.5 south of Indian Wells Beach in Amagansett.